asheghi/waterbase/README.md

 </div>
 <h4>an attempt to create an alternative for <b>CloudFlare realtime database, Cloud FireStore</b></h4>

-you can add Subscription to Keystone.js CMS, and use Subscriptions in the GraphQL api
+you can add `Subscription` to Keystone.js CMS GraphQL api.

+bonus: an Exmaple for Vue.js Apollo Client is also included in the `/example/vue-client` directory.

 ##Usage:
 ###Step 1: